-The Cellular Water Alarm sends a text message and sounds an audible alarm as soon as it detects water, this is nearly instantaneous.
+You device will need a water sensor installed.
+Once installed, The Cellular Alarm sends a text message and sounds an audible alarm as soon as it detects water, this is nearly instantaneous.

-Cellular Water Alarm does not monitor the operation of your sump pump, so it will not send a notification when your sump pump motor turns on or off.
-The Cellular Water Alarm detects water at whatever height you have set the sensor and will send a text message as soon as it’s detected.
-Cellular Water Alarm also detects if A/C power has been lost to the outlet sending power to the unit, a text message notification is then sent.
+Your Alarm does not monitor the operation of your sump pump, so it will not send a notification when your sump pump motor turns on or off.
+The Alarm will detect water with the available water sensors, set at whatever height you want to receive a text message alert.

 Notifications are sent as text messages to the phone numbers programmed into your Cellular Water Alarm

 Unit.
 Cellular Water Alarm will not send notifications if phone numbers are not properly programmed into the Cellular Water Alarm Unit.
 Notifications are sent when the Cellular Water Alarm Sensors detect a high water situation or when the power coming from the AC electrical outlet is no longer available.
 Cellular Water Alarm will also send notifications when the water level returns to normal and when power is restored to the A/C outlet.